SteveBarnett/Remixing/_thinking/the-spectrum-of-awareness.md

 - These four are a model / map for working with awareness, with the goal of helping to bring some fluidity and flexibility to your practice.
     - They're from The Little Book of Being: Practices and Guidance for Uncovering Your Natural Awareness by Diana Winston.
 - They're different ways to meditate, but not hierarchical: they're useful for different things and situations.
-- We'll very briefly discuss then do a short practice of four types of awareness: Focused, Flexible, Choiceless, Natural.
+- We'll very briefly discuss then do a short practice of four types of awareness: Focused, Investigative, Choiceless, Natural.
 They vary by:
     - width of attention, from narrow to broad;
     - amount of effort, from quite a lot to none;
     - the object of meditation, from one object to none (Could say: from one anchor to anchorless).